When should I share my spiritual perspective with others?

 Let’s go to the second point.
 As you are working on your spiritual path and gaining understanding, it is natural to want to help, guide, and inspire others.
 This opens up another can of worms.
 You have an understanding on a mental level that all of this in the physical world is an illusion, it is not real, and that it is your creation.
 Because you have that mental understanding does not mean that you know it to be true.
 If you did, you would likely leave your body now.
 You would have no further use for it.
 You would realize your ascension.
 For now, all of these are ideas, rather than knowingness.
 You don’t fully believe it.
 How do you get in touch with the part of you that does not believe?
 Notice where people around you don’t seem to be acting in their own self-interest.
 They might act like victims with sickness, relationships, or finances.
 You look at them and wonder why they would choose that.
 Before you decide to communicate that question, I want to remind you that you are seeing your mirror.
 It is to yourself that you wish to direct that question.
 Your job is to forgive yourself, as well as the other person, for not choosing divinity.
 If you were seeing the other person in truth, you would only see their divinity, as God only sees your divinity.
 Whatever else you think you are seeing is only your belief and fear that you are not divine.
 Be grateful for this gift that the other person has brought you, give silent thanks, and do the work on yourself.

 To simplify things, we’ll say there are two different groups of people out there that you might be projecting these attacks upon.
 The first group is absolutely unaware of what they are doing, of their divinity, of the fact that they are hiding from God in this imaginary world.
 They do not want to hear anything you might have to offer about this subject, and will likely grow irritated and angry with any attempts by you to educate them.
 Again, your job is to do the work on yourself.
 The second group is composed of those people who do have some spiritual understanding.
 They may be working with A Course in Miracles, or these messages, or some other form of teaching where they realize that they are not their bodies and this physical world is a mirage.
 Like you, they are students and they have fear and doubt.
 They want to believe, and it is a struggle.
 Do you choose to help those people when you observe them acting as victims?
 The answer again is, when in doubt – – no. Discretion is still the better part of valor.
 First of all, the person does have awareness that their action or situation goes against the teaching.
 Is it your job to rub their face in that?
 Do you wish to add to their guilt?
-What happens when you point out what they are doing is that you are projecting your own judgment, anger, and fear upon them.
+What happens when you point out what they are doing is that you may be projecting your own judgment, anger, and fear upon them.
 You are attacking them, and really, yourself.
 So be honest.
 Cut out the middleman.
 Let them alone and clean your own house.
 It is never about them.
 It is always about you.
 You are the creator of your life experiences.
 Again, give them silent thanks.
 Take responsibility.
 Forgive yourself and them; do the five-step process.

 Does that mean to never try to support somebody else?
 There are two times when verbalizing spiritual advice might be appropriate.
 The first is when another person comes to you and asks support for what they are dealing with.
 Even then, it serves both of you to be very careful.
 Are you sharing in blame or anger or judgment?
 The truest way to support another is to give it to Spirit, asking what It would have you say.
 Listen and get out of the way.
 As you are talking, remain humble, remembering that this is your lesson as well.
 Spirit is talking to both of you, but first to you.
 When you are preparing to take off on an airline, you are given profound spiritual advice.
 The flight attendant informs you that in the unlikely case of a loss in cabin pressure, yellow oxygen masks will drop from above you.
 Those who have children or other dependent people with them are instructed to take care of their own mask first, before attempting to assist another.
 What a wonderful metaphor that is.
 You can’t help anybody without first helping yourself.
 Whatever message is coming, it is for you first.
 Try it on and work with it.

 If someone asks for help, take your time.
 Tell them you want to go inside first.
 Speak when you are ready and share with humility.
 It can be helpful to give the person at least three acknowledgements or appreciations before offering any advice.
 AND, it is always better to say nothing than to come from an energy of fear.
 If you are going through life and confronting each fear as you meet it, you are more likely to be prepared in each moment to support those who come asking for help, and others are more likely to be coming – drawn by your energy.
 You are living with your oxygen mask on, constantly drawing the breath of Spirit.
 If the other does not ask for help, love them and accept them exactly as they are.
 Silently thank them for whatever mirror gifts they are presenting and be compassionate.
 What help you offer in these cases is your energy and your love.
 If you hold another in judgment, they will feel that, rather than love.
 It is always appropriate to share appreciations.
 Give every situation to Spirit.
 You might be guided to say something.
 Take care of yourself first.
 Love yourself without conditions.
 Forgive yourself.
-That is what God does.
+That is what God does for you.

 God Blesses You,